Executive Recruitment Firm – Pharmaceutical

 Access to these physicians can be very difficult and often provide a challenge to even the most senior pharmaceutical sales representative.
 Creativity is important to help the sales representative gain access to difficult to see physicians.
 The typical sales call is often less than 90 seconds unless the sales representative’s sales skills are perfected to grab the physician’s attention.

-As a pharmaceutical representative, there are many levels of career growth.
+As a sales representative, there are many levels of career growth within jobs in pharmaceutical sales.

 - Primary Care Representatives